 Mike is CFO and VP of Operations for Center for Youth Wellness, a San Francisco non-profit focused on helping children who have been exposed to Adverse Childhood Experiences.
 Prior to that role, he served as the CFO of Reading Partners, where he helped support the growth of the organization through the implementation of improved forecasting, reporting, and payroll systems.
 Mike began his career in the tech sector, and then made the move into nonprofits when he joined Aspire Public Schools as their CFO from 2004-11.
 Mike has served as Interim CFO for a variety of educational non-profits at various stages of their life cycle and has also done consulting for a number of other education-related organizations.
-Mike lives in Oakland with his wife and two daughters, both of whom proudly attend public schools in Oakland.
 He also serves on the board of Education for Change.
+Mike lives in Oakland with his wife and two daughters, one of whom attended OSA, in the Visual Arts department.

 Steven Borg, Vice Chair